22 Best Places To Visit Outside London For Day Trips

 Salisbury city centre is filled with medieval timber buildings, museums, fantastic shops and restaurants and, of course, the famous Salisbury Cathedral, which has the largest spire in the UK.

-Top Tip: To see something special and off the usual tourist trail, visit St Thomas’ Church for the country’s largest and best-preserved Doom Painting.
+Top Tip: To see something special and off the usual tourist trail, visit medieval St Thomas’ Church for the country’s largest and best-preserved Doom Painting.

 Discover Stonehenge and Salisbury Cathedral the easy way on this highly-rated tour direct from central London.
 Visits to the historic city of Bath and Windsor Castle are included!